What is two-step verification for Apple ID?

 You'll get an email confirming that two-step verification for your Apple ID is off.

-Which countries is two-step verification available in?
+Which countries or regions is two-step verification available in?

 - Antigua and Barbuda